Crown Prince announces Saudi mega-city listing, discusses Qatar rift, Yemen war

 ”We also have smaller scattered sectors.
 Number 6 we have local content.
 We import goods worth $200 billion.
 To be more accurate, more than $200 billion leaves Saudi Arabia on an annual basis.
 The first chapter of this is for military industries, $60 billion.
 The second chapter is tourism, more than $20 billion.
 The third sector is automobiles.
 Our target is that half this sum is spent inside the kingdom by 2030.
 This will generate tremendous opportunities and chances to create new industries in the kingdom: in military industries, in automobile assembly, in tourism, in many things.
 So local content is a very important sector.

-“Number 7 is investment: privatization from Aramco to airports to ports even to sports clubs.
-There is a huge privatization program that will generate tremendous cash that will go to PIF and will be pumped into great opportunities in and out of Saudi.”
+“Number 7 is investment: privatisation from Aramco to airports to ports even to sports clubs.
+There is a huge privatisation program that will generate tremendous cash that will go to PIF and will be pumped into great opportunities in and out of Saudi.”

 Q: Will you be asking companies that have made money in Saudi Arabia over the years to invest some of it back here?